PamelaZhan/load_eligibility_model/README.md

 - Loan_Amount_Term: Term of the loan in months
 - Credit_History: Whether applicant has a credit history

 ## Technologies Used
 - **Streamlit**: For building the web application.
 - **Scikit-learn**: For model training and evaluation.
 - **Pandas** and **NumPy**: For data preprocessing and manipulation.
 - **Matplotlib** and **Seaborn**: For exploratory data analysis and visualization (if applicable).
+- **LIME**: Explain the prediction result.

 ## Model
-The predictive model is trained using the German Credit Risk dataset.
+The Logistic Regression model is trained using the German Credit Risk dataset.
 It applies preprocessing steps like encoding categorical variables and scaling numerical features.
-The Logistic Regression model is used.

 #### Thank you for using the Load Eligibility Application!
 Feel free to share your feedback.